Black-Suits/.github/profile/README.md

 ## Contributing

 Unfortunately, for the time being, membership is only possible after an official invitation.
-However, users that are not part of Leave No Trace can crate issues should they want to contribute.
+However, users that are not part of Leave No Trace can open issues should they want to contribute.

 ## Disclaimer